shuhot/loopback-next/packages/boot/README.md

 #### Options

-The Options for this can be passed via `BootOptions` when calling `app.boot(options:BootOptions)`.
+The options for this can be passed via `BootOptions` when calling `app.boot(options: BootOptions)`.

 The options for this are passed in a `repositories` object on `BootOptions`.

-Available Options on the `repositories` object on `BootOptions` are as follows:
+Available options on the `repositories` object on `BootOptions` are as follows:

 | Options      | Type                 | Default              | Description                                                                                                  |
 | ------------ | -------------------- | -------------------- | ------------------------------------------------------------------------------------------------------------ |